 Courses at other colleges and universities that have descriptions that closely match the descriptions of courses taught on our campus usually will transfer as "equivalent credit."
 Courses completed at other colleges and/or universities will appear on the

 Courses that cover a broad range of topics within a general area of study are considered "interdepartmental credit."
 These are courses that, because of the scope of their subject material, cannot be assigned to any individual academic department.
 Like departmental credit, interdepartmental credit is usually applicable as elective credit.
-It must, however, be approved by an academic or department advisor if it is to be used towards distribution and/or requirements for the major.
+It must, however, be approved by an academic or concentration advisor if it is to be used towards distribution and/or concentration requirements.
 The course is assigned to a general category and is posted with "Inter" before the category, e.g., Inter-SS 101X.

 The University of Michigan – Ann Arbor is conservative in awarding credit for learning experiences at military schools.
 In order for credit to be granted, the material covered in the school must be like the material taught in a course at University of Michigan- Ann Arbor.
 The amount and level of credit given is determined by the faculty in the appropriate University department.
 No credit is awarded for schools that are specific to military activities or for Military Occupational Specialty (MOS).